Ekkehard-Schulze/precision-temperature-logger/README.md

 \
 ![Sensor before and after coating with epoxy resin](https://github.com/Ekkehard-Schulze/precision-temperature-logger/blob/main/hardware_sensor_breakout_boards/TMP117_in_CyA.JPG)

 TMP117A sensor soldered to wires and coated with polymerized cyanoacrylate after years of lab use.
-This was done to minimize the size of the sensor.
+This mounting was done to minimize the size of the probe.
 Avoid outdoor use of cyanoacrylate polymer coated sensors; enduring UV light deteriorates it.
 The scale is mm.
 \
 \